jyourstone/jellyfin-smartplaylist-plugin/README.md

 The plugin features a modern web-based interface for easy playlist management - no technical knowledge required.

+### Enhanced Music Tagging

+For even more powerful music playlist creation, combine this plugin with the **[MusicTags plugin](https://github.com/jyourstone/jellyfin-musictags-plugin)**.
+The MusicTags plugin extracts custom tags from your audio files (like "BPM", "Mood", "Key", etc.) and makes them available as tags in Jellyfin.
+You can then use these extracted tags in SmartPlaylist rules to create dynamic playlists based on the actual content of your music files.

+For example, create playlists for:
+- **Running playlist** (tracks with BPM 140-160 AND genre "Dance")
+- **Favorite relaxing music** (tracks with mood "Chill" AND marked as favorite)

 ## How to Install

 ### From Repository